Atimca/Reactive-programming-Article/README.md

 9
 */
 ```
 This time it's even in the right order, but it's not granted.
+Now our reactive framework has thread syncronisation.

 There's another difference between vanila `Observer` pattern and most of the reactive frameworks.
-Usually, as an `Element` from `Observable` you consume not just an `Element`, but some kind of `Event` structure, which usually looks like this.
+Usually, as an `Element` from `Observable` you consume not just an `Element`, but some kind of `Event` structure, which looks like this.

 ```swift
 enum Event<Element> {